immobiliare/RealHTTP/Documentation/HTTPRequest.md

 [↑ INDEX](#http-request)
 ## Set Content

-IndomioHTTP also provides a variety of methods to configure the content of a request; built in services includes:
+RealHTTP also provides a variety of methods to configure the content of a request; built in services includes:

 - JSON body configuration
 - Form URL Encoded